qiscus/QiscusCore-iOS/index.md

   Qiscus Secret Key)
 ```

-To make this easier, we provide sample backends in PHP   [l[PHP sample identity token](https://bitbucket.org/qiscus/qiscus-sdk-php/src/ff4f04a59100/?at=master)] You can use any other language or platform
+To make this easier, we provide sample backends in PHP   [[PHP sample identity token](https://bitbucket.org/qiscus/qiscus-sdk-php/src/ff4f04a59100/?at=master)] You can use any other language or platform

 * Step 2 : Start to get a **Nonce**